 City Targeted Pages

 If your firm serves multiple cities or a large metropolitan area, city targeted pages are a powerful strategy.
 At scale, this is often executed with programmatic SEO that generates unique, high quality city pages.
 These are dedicated pages on your website optimized for a specific geographic location, like “Commercial Architecture in Austin.”
 This allows you to signal your relevance to Google for searches originating in those areas.
+To be effective, each page must have unique and valuable content.
+Instead of just swapping out the city name, highlight projects you’ve completed in that area, mention your familiarity with local building codes, or include testimonials from local clients.

 Client Review Management

 Online reviews are the new word of mouth.
 Proactively managing your client reviews on platforms like Google, Houzz, and Yelp is crucial for building trust and supporting your SEO.
 A steady stream of positive reviews signals to Google that your business is active and well regarded, which can improve your local rankings.
+With 77% of consumers regularly reading reviews when searching for local businesses, a strong collection of positive feedback can be a deciding factor for prospects.
+Always respond professionally to all reviews, both positive and negative, to show you value client feedback.

 EEAT for Architects (Experience, Expertise, Authoritativeness, Trustworthiness)